Zadar: Climate

+Since records began in 1961, the highest temperature recorded at the local weather station at an elevation of 5 m was 36.3 C, on 4 August 2017.
+The coldest temperature was -9.1 C, on 23 January 1963.

+Around 9:15 on 22 December 2019, a waterspout of intensity IF1 made landfall between the Ričine and Arbanasi, Zadar quarters of Zadar, felling trees and knocking roof tiles onto cars.

 History

 Prehistory

 The district of present-day Zadar has been populated since prehistoric times.
 The earliest evidence of human life comes from the Late Stone Age, while numerous settlements have been dated as early as the Neolithic.
 Before the Illyrians, the area was inhabited by an ancient Mediterranean people of a pre-Indo-European culture.
 They assimilated with the Indo-Europeans who settled between the 4th and 2nd millennium BC into a new ethnical unity, that of the Liburnians.
 Zadar was a Liburnian settlement, laid out in the 9th century BC, built on a small stone islet and embankments where the old city stands and tied to the mainland by the overflown narrow isthmus, which created a natural port in its northern strait.

 Antiquity

 The Liburnians, an Illyrian tribe, were known as great sailors and merchants, but also had a reputation for piracy in the later years.
 By the 7th century BC, Zadar had become an important centre for their trading activities with the Phoenicians, Etruscans, Ancient Greeks and other Mediterranean peoples.
 Its population at that time is estimated at 2,000.
 From the 9th to the 6th century there was certain cultural unity in the Adriatic Sea, with the general Liburninan seal, whose naval supremacy meant both political and economical authority through several centuries.
 Due to its geographical position, Zadar developed into a main seat of the Liburnian thalassocracy and took a leading role in the Liburnian tetradekapolis, an organization of 14 communes.

 The people of Zadar, Iadasinoi, were first mentioned in 384 BC as the allies of the natives of Hvar and the leaders of an eastern Adriatic coast coalition in the fight against the Greek colonizers.
 An expedition of 10,000 men in 300 ships sailed out from Zadar and laid siege to the Greek colony Pharos in the island of Hvar, but the Syracusan fleet of Dionysus was alerted and attacked the siege fleet.
 The naval victory went to the Greeks which allowed them relatively safer further colonization in the southern Adriatic.